 Top 8 Animals That Could Attack Horses

 Mountain lions, wolves, bears, alligators, and boars are the top five animals that are most likely to attack and kill horses.
 If you know you have one or more of these predators in your area, make sure to watch your horse carefully because these animals can attack horses and often lead to fatal killings.

 1. Mountain Lions and Cougars

 The mountain lion is one of the only natural predators of wild horses.
 Because of this fact, it’s no shock that domesticated horses can be caught and taken down by a mountain lion or cougar.
-Because mountain lions are stalking predators, they often takedown horses through the element of surprise, though they can run at great speeds too.
+Because mountain lions are stalking predators, they have taken down horses through the element of surprise, though they can run at great speeds too.

 In the United States, there isn’t much of a threat from wolves.
 Although the number of wolves has been increasing, there simply aren’t enough wild wolves to pose serious threats to most horses.
 If you live in an area where wolves are common, be wary for your horse.

-Because bears are so large and commonly found across the nation, they are one of the few animals that pose a real threat to your horse.
+Because bears are so large and prevalent, they are one of the few animals that pose a real threat to your horse.
 Of the bear types, grizzly bears are the biggest threat to horses.
 Other bear types, such as black bears, very rarely attack horses and other large animals.